Become a Master Gardener

 Who becomes a Master Gardener: Master Gardeners share a number of qualities – they are enthusiastic, willing to learn and help others, and able to communicate with diverse groups of people.
 Experience and a background in gardening are also important.
 Every effort will be made to accommodate everyone who applies; however, there may not be enough slots for all applicants as training classes are limited in size.

 Training: Classes are taught by University of California Cooperative Extension (UCCE) Advisors and other horticulture specialists.
-The program offers a basic, practical course in plant science and horticulture.
+The program offers an intensive, practical course in plant science and horticulture.
 Classes include: introduction to horticulture, soil and plant nutrition, pests and diseases and their control, plant management, and diagnosis of plant problems.
-Training takes place over several months (mid-February through mid- June) and is adapted to local needs and the local environment.
+Training takes place over several months (January through May) and is adapted to local needs and the local environment.

-Certification: Certified Master Gardeners have participated in the training program, passed an exam based on the material presented, and completed their volunteer work.
-After completing the classes, the Master Gardener must volunteer 50 hours of their time plus 12 hours additional educational credits in the following year.
-Certified Master Gardeners maintain their status by volunteering 25 hours of volunteer service and completing 12 hours of educational credits annually.
-Ongoing educational programs, such as seminars, training sessions, field trips, and garden tours, are offered on a regular basis to help Master Gardeners fulfill their required educational credits.
+Certification: Certified Master Gardeners have participated in the training program and passed an exam based on the material presented.
+After completing the training classes, the new Master Gardener must volunteer 50 hours of their time during the the following program year.
+After the first year, Master Gardeners maintain their certification status by performing a minimum of 25 hours of volunteer service and completing 12 hours of continuing educational hours annually.
+Ongoing educational programs, such as seminars, training sessions, field trips, and garden tours are offered on a regular basis to help Master Gardeners fulfill their required educational credits.